Richardwang1995/Injury_Data_Set/README.md

 # Data Question
-1. What products do customers usually buy?
+1. Which products do people get injury the most?
-2. Which products do people get injury the most/less?
+2. Which products do people get injury the less?

-3. Why this product can hurt people the most?
+Here is the pdf file I used

 # Data Answers
 Below are the graphs about sport, home furnishings & fixtures and equipments in 2018